The Attica Riots

 The inmates did not.

 In preparation for prison authorities potentially taking the prison back by force, inmates had dug defensive trenches, electrified metal gates, fashioned crude battlements out of metal tables and dirt, and fortified the “Times Square” prison command center.
-After Oswald left following the inmates’ rejection of his latest offer, the inmates decided to try to impress upon prison officials that they were serious about their demands, and to remind them that inmates had power over the hostages if the state was to come in by force.
+After Oswald left following the inmates’ rejection of his latest offer, the inmates decided to try to impress upon prison officials that they were serious about their demands and to remind them that inmates had power over the hostages if the state was to come in by force.
 The inmates brought 8 corrections officers to the catwalk on top of the command center and surrounded them with inmates armed with homemade weapons.
-3 of those officers held hostage were John Stockholm, Donny Almeter and Mike Smith.
-Both John and Mike were on the catwalk that day.
+2 of those officers held hostage were CPOF volunteers John Stockholm and Donny Almeter.

 By order of Governor Nelson Rockefeller, after consulting with President Richard Nixon, armed corrections officers and state and local police were sent in to regain control of the prison.
 By the time they stopped firing, 10 correctional officers and civilian employees were dead.